dabsterindia/LABs/KNOX/Knox_DabsterInc.md

 #### 2) Configure Knox Topology for AD/LDAP Authentication (Make sure you Stop Demo LDAP if it is running)

 #### 3) Goto : Ambari > Knox > Config > Advance Topology
-_Use below [Sample configuration](https://drive.google.com/open?id=1fgLWZt1gCWtgktt5Z9laaV4_FTDy1jl0 "Dabsterinc.com Knox Sample") to configure AD with Knox.
+_Use below [Named Link](https://drive.google.com/open?id=1fgLWZt1gCWtgktt5Z9laaV4_FTDy1jl0 "Sample configuration") to configure AD with Knox.
 You can refer websites given at the end of this document to know more about these properties._
 ```
 <topology>